-Puppy strangles is a scary term for a condition of the skin more technically described as juvenile cellulitis or puppy pyoderma.
-While it’s not a common problem, it most frequently affects puppies less than 12 weeks old.
-There’s something even more heartbreaking when it affects youngsters.
-Puppy strangles is especially problematic in Labrador Retrievers, Golden Retrievers, Brittany Spaniels, Springer Spaniels, and Dachshunds.
+Puppy strangles is a scary term for a condition of the skin more technically described as juvenile cellulitis or sterile granulomatous dermatitis and lymphadenitis.
+While it’s not a common problem, it most frequently affects puppies younger than 16 weeks old.
+Puppy strangles is especially problematic in golden retrievers, Gordon setters, and dachshunds.

-Puppy strangles is a result of an immune malfunction.
+Puppy strangles is believed to be a result of an overactive immune response, but what triggers this response is still unknown.
 The skin, especially on the face, becomes infected with deep sores.
-These sores can become so involved that they reach the lymph nodes of the neck.
-This neck area swells with hard knots under the jaw until it looks like the baby dog will strangle— that’s how it got the name.
+These sores can become so severe that the inflammation reaches the lymph nodes of the neck.
+This neck area swells with hard knots under the jaw until it looks like the baby dog will strangle—hence the name.

-Puppy pyoderma is characterized by pustules on the face, and painful swelling of the lips, eyelids, and face.
+Puppy strangles is characterized by pustules on the face, and painful swelling of the lips, eyelids, and face.
 This may also include swellings in the groin area, where the lymph glands are located.
-Infected neck lymph nodes often become abscessed.
-They break open and drain.
+Affected neck lymph nodes can rarely become abscessed, break open, and drain.

-Signs of puppy strangles go beyond the facial sores.
-Puppies develop a temperature and become lethargic.
-They lose their appetite and stop eating, which can lead to low blood sugar that complicates the condition.
+Signs of puppy strangles can go beyond the facial sores.
+About a quarter of puppies with this condition can develop a fever or joint swelling, become lethargic, or stop eating, which can lead to low blood sugar that complicates the condition.

-Apply hot packs to the sore face two or three times a day.
-Rinse a washcloth with water as hot as you can stand, wring out the excess, and hold against the pup’s swollen throat.
+Apply a warm compress to the sore face two or three times a day.
+Rinse a washcloth with warm water, wring out the excess, and hold against the pup’s swollen throat.
 Moist heat brings blood circulation to the area to help heal the wound more quickly and clean out the infection.
-Apply moist heat 5 minutes on, 5 minutes off, until the cloth has cooled and then reapply.
+Apply moist heat five minutes on, five minutes off, until the cloth has cooled, and then reapply.

 The sores that develop on the puppy’s face usually burst and then crust over.
-That’s quite uncomfortable as well as unsightly and you can help your puppy feel better by keeping these areas clean at least once a day.
-Soak with warm water to soften the crusties, and then gently wipe them off.
-Follow up by washing the area with a 2.5 percent benzoyl peroxide cleanser that helps heal the sores.
+That’s quite uncomfortable as well as unsightly, and you can help your puppy feel better by keeping these areas clean.
+Soak with warm water at least once a day to soften the crusties, and then gently wipe them off and pat the area dry after.

-For the lymph nodes that have abscessed, clean the spots three to four times a day with warm water on a cloth applied for five to ten minutes at a time.
-As with any abscess, these spots will be very tender so be gentle.
+For any lymph nodes that have abscessed, clean the spots three to four times a day with warm water on a cloth applied for five to 10 minutes at a time.
+As with any abscess, these spots will be very tender, so be gentle.
 Rough cleaning also could increase the chance that the area will scar.